Industrial America and the Progressive Era – 1876-1929

 Ruins of San Francisco after the earthquake in 1906.

-1906 – The Great Earthquake of San Francisco, California left 500 missing or dead and destroyed four square miles of the city
+1906 – The Great Earthquake of San Francisco, California, left 500 missing or dead and destroyed four square miles of the city.

-1908Oklahoma is admitted to the United States.
+1908Oklahoma was admitted to the United States.

-The Ford Model T is marketed.
+The Ford Model T was marketed.

 The Titanic sinks.